xStarbound/xStarbound/README.md

     ```

 2. Follow the Linux instructions starting at step 3.
-3. To install `mimalloc` on SteamOS:

-    ```sh
-    sudo steamos-readonly disable
-    sudo pacman -S mimalloc
-    sudo steamos-readonly enable
-    ```

-You will need to re-run the commands in step 1 (and, if you use `mimalloc`, step 3) every time you update SteamOS (and want to rebuild xSB-2).
+You will need to re-run the commands in step 1 every time you update SteamOS (and want to rebuild xSB-2).

 ### Windows